-Christopher Doyle, MA, LPC, LCPC is a licensed professional counselor in the Commonwealth of Virginia and the state of Maryland and the founder and clinical director of Northern Virginia Christian Counseling, specializing in the integration of psychology and theology in counseling.
+Christopher Doyle, MA, LPC is a licensed professional counselor and Board-approved supervisor in the Commonwealth of Virginia and the founder and clinical director of Northern Virginia Christian Counseling, specializing in the integration of psychology and theology in counseling.
 Christopher is the author of several books, and has been published in Issues in Law & Medicine and the Journal of Human Sexuality along with many print and online outlets, including Townhall, World Net Daily, The Christian Post, Barbwire, CNS News, and Lifezette.
 Christopher has been interviewed in hundreds of media outlets, and has been a guest

 on numerous radio and television shows, including The Dr. Oz.
 Show, Fox News Radio, National Public Radio, American Family Radio, and the Christian Broadcasting Network.
 His work has been featured in USA Today, CNN, Associated Press, ABC/Fusion, NBC News, AOL, BuzzFeed, The Washington Post, World Magazine, Atlantic Magazine, National Catholic Register, and many more.
 Christopher earned his master’s degree in professional counseling from Liberty University, and holds a bachelor’s degree in political science and history from Grove City College.
-He is a married, father of five children, and a member of Blue Ridge Bible Church in Purcellville, Virginia.
+He is a father of five children and attends Cornerstone Chapel in Leesburg, Virginia.